 Strength training is essential for any runner looking to stay strong, healthy and less injury prone.

-There are many strength exercises for runners that can help you become a stronger runner.
+There are many strength exercises for runners that can help you improve your running performance.

-If you’re a beginner runner, now is a good time to start adding strength training to your training plan.
+Wherever you’re at in your running journey, now is the time to start adding strength training to your training plan.

 But where exactly do you start when it comes to strength training?